The Retro Revival: Why Surfers Are Obsessed with Single Fins and Mid-Lengths Again

 Q. Can a beginner ride a single fin?

 Yes, especially on a longer board like a longboard or mid-length.
 Single fins offer stability and predictability that suit developing surfers.
 Just keep the board length generous in your early days.
+That said, if you've surfed fewer than 10 times, we'd generally recommend starting on a foam board first.
+They're safer, more forgiving, and help reduce the risk of injuring yourself or other surfers while you build confidence and learn the basics.

 Q. Are mid-lengths good for small waves?